 - Push notification from the Anoka-Hennepin mobile app (Apple and Android).

 - Dial the district office at 763-506-1000 or any other Anoka-Hennepin phone number to hear a recording.

 - Media outlets including WCCO, KSTP, Fox 9, Kare 11, Northwest Community TV, WCCO radio and Star Tribune newspaper.

-How cold does it have to be to close school?In making this decision, district officials rely on the warning system of the National Weather Service.
-If the National Weather Service issues a "wind chill warning" stating that exposed skin can become frostbitten in five to 10 minutes, then the district will likely make a decision to close.
+How cold does it have to be to close school?In making this decision, district officials rely on the National Weather Service's warning system.
+If the National Weather Service issues a "wind chill warning" stating that exposed skin can become frostbitten in less than 15 minutes, then the district will likely make a decision to close.
 If a wind chill advisory is in effect, students who are properly dressed for the weather should be able to walk to school or wait for the bus without risking frostbite.

 What if I am concerned about the weather and school is in session?

 In case of very extreme winter weather, parents/guardians have the final decision on whether or not to send their children to school.
 If school is open, students are expected to attend.
 However, if parents/guardians they feel their children would be in danger they can choose to keep them home.
 The absence will be excused if the parent/guardian calls to report it prior to the start of school.
 If the school is not contacted, the student will not receive an excused absence.
 Students who are already in school will not be excused if they choose to go home.